Tracer-Cloud/tracer-client/.github/pull_request_template.md

 ## 🧪 Testing
-To install tracer with this version/branch, run `curl -sSL https://install.tracer.cloud | CLI_BRANCH="branch_name sh`
+To install tracer with this version/branch, run `curl -sSL https://install.tracer.cloud | CLI_BRANCH="branch_name" sh`
 <br>To use the installer of tracer with this version/branch, run `curl -sSL https://install.tracer.cloud | INS_BRANCH="branch_name sh`

 ## 📌 Summary